octobercms/docs/help-developer-guide.md

 Avoid using terms such as *onSomething* in event names since the word *bind*/*fire* represent this action word.

-It is good practise to always pass the calling object as the first parameter to the global event.
-The local event should not need this.
+It is good practise to always pass the calling object as the first parameter to the global event, the local event should not need this.
+Local events take priority over global events.

     // Local event
     if ($this->fireEvent('beforeAddContent', [$message, $view], true) === false)